Rio 2016 Paralympics: Most inspiring moments

 While he may not have made it beyond the preliminary rounds in Rio, Hamato's legend will continue to endure.

-IRAN'S 8 FOOT VOLLEYBALL ACE
+IRAN'S 8-FOOT VOLLEYBALL ACE

 The second-tallest man in the world sits to play volleyball.

-Standng at eight feet one inch, Iran's Morteza Mehrzadselakjani suffers from a rare condition called Acromegaly.
+Standing at eight feet one inch, Iran's Morteza Mehrzadselakjani suffers from a rare condition called acromegaly.

 Habitually relying on a wheelchair or crutches to get around, his height left him feeling depressed and alone ... until he found salvation in sport.